callum-hart/mono/misc/documentation notes.md

 ## Language

+***Note to self:** I wonder whether it's more appropriate & relatable to refer to mono as a preprocessor...?*

 > Note: the mono language is still under development.
 This section contains the specification - defining standards, whilst providing an insight into what's to come.

-> You can find the [proposed syntax here](), although it's recommended to read the language specification first.
+> You can find the [proposed syntax here](), although it's recommended to read the language specification first. *IMO it's better to understand what's happening at a higher level, before deleving into semantics & syntx*.

 - The mono language goes places where the design pattern can't.
 - Composed of 3 parts:
 	- Types
 	- Modifiers